doc-doc/NExT-GQA/README.md

 # <a href="https://arxiv.org/abs/2309.01327">Can I Trust Your Answer?
 Visually Grounded Video Question Answering</a>
 <details open>
 <summary> <b>Introduction</b> </summary>
-This work aims to encourage the study on visually grounded VideoQA by forcing vision-language models (VLMs) to answer questions and simultaneously ground the relevant video moments as visual evidences.
+We study visually grounded VideoQA by forcing vision-language models (VLMs) to answer questions and simultaneously ground the relevant video moments as visual evidences.
 We reveal that this task is easy for human yet is extremely challenging for existing VLMs.
 We hope our data, analyses, and code can contribute towards the advancement in this area.
 </details>

 <div align="center">